s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 One way of creating such a cache is a materialized view.
 In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
 The difference is that a materialized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writ‐ ing queries.
 When you read from a virtual view, the SQL engine expands it into the view’s underlying query on the fly and then processes the expanded query.
 A common special case of a materialized view is known as a data cube or OLAP cube.
 ![[Pasted image 20240623083500.png|600]]
+The advantage of a materialized data cube is that certain queries become very fast because they have effectively been precomputed.
+For example, if you want to know